Auerbach-Lab/PinkNoiseDue/README.md

 ## Notes for Future Maintainers
 The relay is present to completely disconnect the audio output, to eliminate background hiss.
-It is ancillary after the introduction of the DS1881, which provides a mute feature with zero-crossing detection to enable a similar hard disconnect without risk of a transient (pop or click) in the audio output.
+It is ancillary after the introduction of the DS1881 digital audio potentiometer, which advertises capability of a similar hard disconnect without risk of a transient (pop or click) in the audio output by using zero-crossing detection.
+In practice, transients were still present even after incorporation of the DS1881.

 No lowpass filtering capacitor is used directly on the speaker, despite it being a tweeter.
 Experiments with adding a lowpass filtering capacitor resulted in diminished volume from the speaker.
-The FT17H is an 8Ω speaker, suggesting a 25-50uF capacitor would be appropriate ([guide](https://how-to-install-car-audio-systems.blogspot.com/2016/03/how-to-add-capacitor-to-car-tweeter.html)) if this is to be pursued in the future.
+The FT17H is an 8Ω speaker, suggesting a 25-50uF capacitor would be ([appropriate](https://how-to-install-car-audio-systems.blogspot.com/2016/03/how-to-add-capacitor-to-car-tweeter.html)) if this is to be pursued in the future.

 The software incorporates the [Due Arbitrary Waveform Generator](https://projecthub.arduino.cc/BruceEvans/4281674f-b6ae-4d5c-af6a-2fe70bb86825?f=1), a very powerful suite that can generate, as the name suggests, any type of wave or tone.
 In addition to the DueAWGController GUI, which can be downloaded from the project's github, it supports an interactive serial interface which can be accessed by:
 ```